Catholic Kids4Kids Contest FAQs

 What information do you collect about my child?

 As little as possible.
 For submission, we do require first and last name, age and state.
-We will never publish the last name; we have it solely for our records to keep track of content and to award prizes.
+We will never publish the last name; we have it solely for our records to keep track of content.
 We do not sell the information of anyone aside their credit (first name, age, state) in a book, if their entry is chosen.
-Furthermore, all children 13 and under must submit a signed parental consent form with their submission in order to be considered.
-Any submissions from children 13 or under that do not have a signed parental consent form will be deleted without being read.
-We do require an email for the parent/guardian so that we can contact them on the status of their child's submission and to later acquire an address for mailing a prize, should a prize be awarded.
+Furthermore, all children must submit a signed parental consent form with their submission for their entry to be considered.
+Any submissions from children that do not have a signed parental consent form will be deleted without being read.
+We do require an email for the parent/guardian so that we can contact them on the status of their child's submission.

 What can a 0 year old or a toddler submit?

-For infants/toddlers (ages 0 - 2), this age group is just for fun!
-No prizes will be awarded, but anything used in the book will still be acknowledged.
-They can submit scribbles - we can utilize things like this into background textures of a page.
+For infants/toddlers (ages 0 - 2), they can submit scribbles - we can utilize things like this in background textures of a page.
 For instance, the design on the Catholic Kids4Kids logo was taken from the scribbles of a two year old.
 This age group can also fingerpaint/handprint/footprint something with your help or you can submit a cute thing that they say, or you can share a story about them.
-Maybe they unsolicitedly say goodnight to their favorite saint, etc.
+Maybe they say, unsolicited, goodnight to their favorite saint, etc.

 In a future publication, should there be enough interest, we would like to create a book dedicated to children who were miscarried.
 The theme would center around honoring the memory of these infants, where submissions would include prayers, drawings, poems, etc., from the siblings of the little one(s).
 In addition, we would allow submissions of the first name(s) and date(s) [month/year] of the child(ren) for a special dedication.
-This dedication will not be eligible for a prize, and will be subject to space availability.
 Please email us if you are interested in this book possibility.

 Wouldn't the 14-18 age group be considered too old for a "kids" book?